-The following chart presents the expenses incurred by the Office during the fiscal year ended June 30, 2020.
+The following chart presents the expenses incurred by the Office during the fiscal year ended June 30, 2021.

-The Office's major expense is related to salaries, benefits, and payroll taxes, which represent 85% of total expenses incurred during fiscal year ended June 30, 2020.
-Total expenses also increased by approximately \$50,683,000 mainly due to a negative charge of over \$40,000,000 recorded in previous fiscal year pension expense due to the application of GASB Statement No. 73 and the elimination of GASB Statement No. 68.
-The increase in transfers in of approximately \$4,038,000 is mainly due to the establishment of the pay-as-you-go method by which pensions benefits would be paid by the Commonwealth.
+The Office's major expense is related to salaries, benefits, and payroll taxes, which represent 86% of total expenses incurred during fiscal year ended June 30, 2021.
+Total expenses also increased by approximately \$92,000 mainly due to increase in professional services of approximately \$68,000 when compared to June 30, 2020.
+The decrease in transfers in of approximately \$3,685,000 is mainly due to reduction in the Commonwealth appropriations.